There are around 7 billion rats in the world, which might explain why they say that you’re never more than six feet away from a rat.

 Although rats have advanced smell and hearing, they are colorblind and have poor eyesight.
 To compensate, they stick to the same routes to move around, often scurrying along pressed against walls and furniture as a way to sense and navigate around their location.

-But since they use the same paths time and time again, they often leave behind track marks.
+But since rats in your house use the same paths time and time again, they often leave behind track marks.
 Rat fur is covered in dirt, grease, and oil, so when they rub up against walls time and time again, they leave a greasy residue behind.

 Look for rat track marks around the edges of your attic, basement, and pantry.
 You might also see droppings and urine stains along these paths.